Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 2130|460a021|
 1974|-      |This change was entirely replaced in the ARC restructuring.
 1898|-      |The zfs_putpage() function was rewritten to properly integrate with the Linux VM.
+1700|-      |Not applicable to Linux, the discard implementation is entirely different.
 1618|ca67b33|
 1337|2402458|
 1126|e43b290|